SpenceKonde/megaTinyCore/megaavr/extras/Ref_Digital.md

 `***` - On a Tiny85 or Tiny84/841, HVSP really doesn't seem too bad - sure it was way more of a pain than normal ISP, but normal ISP kinda sucks in most ways compared to UPDI.
 It's similar to a modern AVR with UPDI disabled, and I'd call it "Hard".
 But only those three part families use HVSP.
 Everything else takes HVPP to reprogram after reset is disabled, and HVPP requires connection of around 20 wires to the target (with 20 chances to make a mistake), most of them can't be loaded so you can just forget about doing it in system.
 I do not recall reading any account on forums of someone using HVPP outside of work, and those were rare.
 HVPP is much harder than "Hard".

 ### The tinies aren't symmettric drive?
 You might be scurrying to your datasheets thinking "I swear they were symmetric on the tinys!" and if you look at the table - which gives worst case values, they are.
-But the graphs, which give observed "typical" values, tell a different story - they show a voltage drop when sourcing 20mA on a tiny2 of around 0.7V at room temp, but a voltage drop of 0.4-0.45 on at sinking the same amount of current.
+But the graphs, which give observed "typical" values, tell a different story - they show a voltage drop when sourcing 20mA on a tiny2 of around 0.7V at room temp, but a voltage drop of 0.4-0.45 sinking the same amount of current.
 The low side drivers are stronger.
 The Dx-series takes it to a new level: At max opperating voltage (5.5v) they ran it up to the absolute max on the high side (recording a 2 volt drop).
 On the low side though, at the 50mA absolute max, they were still only seeing 0.6V.
 So they ran it up to twice the absolute maximum rating, which saw a 1.4V drop.
 Though it's hardly novel for the graphs in the datasheet to show that that the parts typically blow their rated specs out of the water, at least briefly or in favorable conditions (as in when being pushed very hard) or under normal, mild conditions; no particular AVR example comes to mind, but my preferred 1117-series regulator specs the usual dropout as a maximum.
 The typical characteristics graphs, in contrast, show dropout on the order of a tenth of a volt at light loads.
 I appreciate the transparency on behavior in overload conditions.
 I wish they did that more.

-**IN FACT, NONE OF THE AVRS HAVE EVER ACTUALLY BEEN SYMMETRIC DRIVE**
+**IN FACT, NONE OF THE AVRS HAVE EVER ACTUALLY BEEN SYMMETRIC DRIVE!**

-They met symmetric specs, butr exceeded tem in one direction far more than the other
+Not classic tinies, not classic atmegas.
+They met symmetric specs, the low side driver always met it with far more room to spare than the high side one.
+That said, the differene in drive strength is on the magntude of a power of two. (compare to some older devices that would have a 0.4mA high-side drive and 20mA low side drive (at least they could drive high, which wasn't universal then))

 ### Other notes on that table
 What tinyAVR calls current injection, Dx/Ex-series call "Clamp current"; the latter is, in my opinion, more proper.
 It's current through the protection diodes, which are called "clamp diodes" because they constrain ("clamp") the voltage between supply and ground, thus preventing damage to the chip.
 As these are microcontrollers not power rectifiers, these diodes are very small, so the current through these diodes has to be kept low, else they fail, followed immediaely by the pin-driver they were protecting.
 This failure is typified by the pin always behaving as if set output, driving in the direction of the voltage excursion.
 Oddly It wasn't spec'ed on classic AVRs (but was well known to be low, and to be a highly effective way of blowing pins).
 It's said that the most experienced AVR developers can simply stare intently at a chosen pin on the old classic AVRs, imagining a voltage in excess of VDD applied to it, and burn out the pin driver just like that.
 In any event, Atmel employees are rumored to have said +/- 1mA maximum on classic AVRs, (in spite of an app note advising connecting a tiny85 through a high value resistor to mains to do zero cross detection.
 That app note describes basically doing what the ZCD on the Dx-series does, only with less help from the hardware).